Pereira-Romeo/My_lib/README.md

 # How to use this library
 ### Modifying this project for your own uses
-1. clone and rename this repo to your own
+1. clone this repo and copy the files to your workspace/directory
 2. add all your .c files to a directory
 3. put this directory in lib/my/ and add a header file for your functions in lib/my/headers
 4. and finally add this line at the top of the Makefile in lib/my/ : ```SRC += $(wildcard my_dir/*.c)```

-for an exemple of how to compile with this library, take a look a the Makefile at the root.
+for an exemple of how to compile with this library, take a look a the Makefile at the root and the one in lib/my/.

 ### Using inside a project
 Copy all these files, change the main in main.c to your convenience.\